 Why we get sick

 Unfortunately, our immune system is not foolproof and sometimes it doesn’t work as it should, making us more susceptible to illness.
-Some people are born with conditions that cause a weakened immune system and some may contract diseases that weakens their immune system.
+Some people are born with conditions that cause a weakened immune system and some may contract diseases that weaken their immune system.

-However, there are other things than can weaken our immune system including smoking, excessive alcohol consumption, poor nutrition, lack of sleep, stress and some medications.
+However, there are other things that can weaken our immune system including smoking, excessive alcohol consumption, poor nutrition, lack of sleep, stress and some medications.
 This explains why people often get sick after stressful situations.
 While stress certainly plays a part, it often increases the likelihood of poor eating, increased drinking, and lack of sleep.

 Now we know how our immune system works and why we get sick, it’s time to look at what we should do when we’re ill.